andrewkatsumisloan/twitter-clone/README.md

   - Responsive design — mobile friendly
   - Users can navigate to their profile via the sidebar and see all the posts they've made and a profile header.
   - Users can like posts (their own and others!)
+  - Users can view their own posts and their own likes by navigating to their profiles.

  ### :construction_worker_man:	Work in Progress :construction_worker_man: